atombrenner/text-table/README.md

 see https://en.wikipedia.org/wiki/Box-drawing_character

-## TODO
+## Gotchas

-- we never need padding, only an option for enabling a border around the table (horizontal, vertical)
-- allow ansi colors, count weird unicode symbols correctly
+- no support for ansi colors, can be solved by injecting a custom string length function that ignores zero length terminal codes